Small Grant Funding Opportunity

 The research plan should include

 – Research strategy describing the study design, methods, and planned analyses.
-In case the proposed research involves human subjects it is necessary to include the participant demographics, recruitment plan, and IRB approval from the applicant’s organization
+If the proposed research involves human subjects it is necessary to include the participant demographics, recruitment plan, and IRB approval from the applicant’s organization

-– Deliverables describing the tangible results of the proposed study - Applicant Biosketch (2 page limitation)
+– Deliverables describing the endpoints and impact of the proposed study

 Review Process